Manufactory

 The building of the Allach porcelain manufactory was in the Lindenstrasse 8, which was renamed into Reinhard-von-Frank-Str.
 8 in Allach.

-This unique concentration of the best artists, designers, potters and all important craftsmen for the production of high-quality porcelain made it possible within the nine-year period of existence of the manufactory to create the highest quality porcelain objects, such as historical equestrian figures, animals, Moriskentänzer and jugglers, candle holders, vases, but also to produce political figurines and objects.
+This unique concentration of the best artists, designers, potters, and all the important craftsmen involved in the production of high-quality porcelain made it possible to produce the finest porcelain objects, such as historical equestrian figures, animals, Morisk dancers and jugglers, candlesticks, vases, as well as political figures and objects, in just nine years of the manufactory’s existence.

-The following artists can be mentioned here: Prof. Benno von Arent (Berlin), Karl Diebitsch (Munich), Richard Förster (Munich), Prof. Theodor Kärner (Munich), Prof. Wilhelm Krieger (Herrsching), Franz Nagy sen. (Munich), Wilhelm Neuhäuser (Dachau), Ottmar Obermaier (Munich), Adolf Roehring (Dachau) and Prof. Willy Zügel (Munich).
+The following artists deserve mention: Prof. Benno von Arent (Berlin), Karl Diebitsch (Munich), Richard Förster (Munich), Prof. Theodor Kärner (Munich), Prof. Wilhelm Krieger (Herrsching), Franz Nagy Sr. (Munich), Wilhelm Neuhäuser (Dachau), Ottmar Obermaier (Munich), Adolf Röhring (Dachau), and Prof. Willy Zügel (Munich).

-The SS runes became trademarks of the new porcelain.
-The manufactory’s production included a wide variety of art objects as well as tableware with a total of approx. 240 porcelain and ceramic models.
-In the course of time, the manufacture developed into the favorite project of Heinrich Himmler, Reichsführer of the SS.
+The SS runes became the trademark of the new porcelain.
+The manufactory’s program included a wide variety of art objects as well as everyday tableware, with a total of approximately 240 porcelain and ceramic models.
+Over time, the factory became the favorite project of Heinrich Himmler, Reichsführer of the SS.

 Allach porcelain manufactory